“I couldn’t force myself to hate America”: the incredible history of the Soviet spy in the USA

 In Germany, Albrecht Dittricht had a doctorate in chemistry, but the American Jack Barsky could not explain to anyone where he got it, so he had to finish college first, and then the university, in the United States.
 He mastered programming, which helped him get a new, more prestigious job in an insurance holding.
 Over time, his attitude toward American society began to change.
 With all his efforts, he could not see in him that evil incarnation that the instructors in the KGB instilled in him.
 In addition, American work began to take more and more time.

 "During the oncolls (weekly online duty, often practiced in IT companies - FD) sometimes I had to work at night, sometimes on weekends.
 I often simply did not have time for espionage activities, and the need to carry it out caused more and more irritation, ”Barsky admits.

 “They began to demand information about scientific achievements and technologies from me only during my last visit to Moscow in 1986 year.
 At first, I worked mainly in the field of political intelligence.
 Then they told me that the KGB needed any technology that would fall into my hands.
 However, I could not find more than computer programs and codes used in private business.
 I also gave them the names of candidates for possible recruitment, ”says a former spy.

 In his activities, Barsky used caches, and tried to avoid personal contacts with the Soviet residency.

-“The FBI had no reason to follow me, but it certainly followed them (by Soviet residency. - Author), and therefore I still took risks,” he explained.
-For the rest, his espionage technique did not differ much from what we used to see in the cinema: the secret places for laying caches, special addresses to which he sent letters — in particular, to South America; secret radio transmissions of signals.
+“The FBI had no reason to spy on me, but it must have followed them (the Soviet station. - Author), and therefore I still risked,” he explained.
+Otherwise, his spy technique practically did not differ from what we are used to seeing in the movies: secret places of caches, special addresses to which he sent letters - in particular, to South America; secret radio transmissions of signals.